-The Importance Of Getting The Louvers Certified By AMCA
+The Importance Of Getting The Louvers Rated By AMCA

 The AMCA seal with appropriate ratings will help you determine the reliability of the product.
 Once the product is tested in accredited labs, it's provided with an AMCA rating seal.
 Buyers look for the seal as a sign of authentication when buying air-control products.
 AMCA International’s Certified Ratings Program (CRP) ensures manufacturers maintain standards over time by requiring check testing at regular intervals.

 These tests are not conducted to pass or fail any products, but rather to authenticate the louvers and endorse a rating according to their capability and purpose.

 AMCA Seal for Water Penetration and Air Performance

 This article will review the test protocols and requirements for a louver to get a Water Penetration seal by AMCA, and what the process entails.
 This is covered in AMCA Standard 500-L.

 AMCA accredited labs have special parameters and comprehensive simulation systems that mimic inclement weather, testing a louver to its limit.
 These products are put through rigorous conditions that they might have to face in real-world settings.
 For the simulated still air rainfall test, the test system consists of ductwork connected to an exhaust fan on one end and a louver on the other end.

 The louver is put into conditions for the water penetration test, which will show how it will perform under ‘typical’ conditions.
 Wind-driven rain conditions are not included in this test.

 For the simulated still air rainfall test, the test system consists of ductwork connected to an exhaust fan on one end and a louver on the other end.